This Program Is For You If:

 1 (one) 1:1 coaching session to clarify your strategy to maintain consistency and reach peak performance

-all training modules and Q&A sessions are recorded and accessible on the training platform
+- Q&A sessions recorded and accessible on the e-learning platform for 6 weeks

 About the course